hans-lammda/secure_boot/README.md

 ## General ##
 This project is related to the HASPOC project sponsored by Vinnova High Assurance Security Products On COTS platforms.
-[HASPOC Homepage](https://haspoc.sics.se)
+[HASPOC](https://www.ericsson.com/en/blog/2017/8/high-assurance-virtualization-for-armv8)

 ## Referenses
 I watch this area, maybe I pick up the work in the future.